A Survey on Document-level Neural Machine Translation: Methods and Evaluation: Evaluation

 Rysov{\'a} et al. \cite{rysova-etal-2019-test} introduced an English$\rightarrow$Czech test suite to assess the translation of discourse phenomena in the WMT19 systems.
 After manually evaluating the translations, they identified translation errors for three document-level discourse phenomena: topic-focus articulation (information structure), discourse connectives, and alternative lexicalisation of connectives.
-The evaluation results showed that WMT19 systems were able to almost reach the reference quality on this test suite.
-Document-level MT systems were reported to have the most errors for the category of topic-focus articulation, while showing satisfactory performance on the other two phenomena.
+The evaluation results showed that WMT19 systems almost reached the reference quality on this test suite, while document-level MT systems were reported to have the most errors for the category of topic-focus articulation, showing satisfactory performance on the other two phenomena.

-The test suites introduced by \cite{avramidis2019linguistic, raganato2019mucow, popovi:2019} were also used to evaluate document-level MT systems at WMT19 but these consisted only sentence-pairs and did not rely on any extra-sentential context information.
-We conclude that an evaluation using test suites is feasible but has a restricted scope since it is designed for specific language-pairs and thus limited guarantees.
+The test suites introduced in \cite{avramidis2019linguistic, raganato2019mucow, popovi:2019} were also used to evaluate document-level MT systems at WMT19 but these consisted only sentence-pairs and did not rely on any extra-sentential context information.
+We conclude that an evaluation using test suites is feasible but has a restricted scope since it is designed for specific language-pairs and provides limited guarantees.